Site Search & Directory »

 Michael McGough was born in 1804 in the townland of Crumlin in the parish of Magheracloone, barony of Farney, county Monaghan, South Ulster, Ireland.
 He married Rose Halton who was born in county Cavan, Ireland, in 1813.
 They received assisted passage to Canada from the Shirley estate in Magheracloone, and, in 1845, emigrated from Ireland to Hope township (now Port Hope), Durham county, Ontarioabout 68 miles east of Toronto.

-about 10 years later, in about 1855, they moved northward bout 50 milezs to KLindsay, in Ops township, Victoria county, Ontario, where they lived out their lives.
+Ten years later, in about 1855, they moved northward bout 50 miles to Lindsay, in Ops township, Victoria county, Ontario, where they lived out their lives.
 They moved from Ireland to Canada with five children ranging in ages from 14 to 1.
 At least five more children were born in Ontario.
 The father, Michael McGough, died as the result of an accidental fall at home in Lindsay, Victoria county, Ontario, on December 30, 1882.
 The mother, Roseanna Halton McGough, died there on April 9, 1897.

 Three of the children of Michael McGough and Roseana Halton moved to Eau Claire, Wisconsin, so they were probably related to my great-grandfather, John McGough.
 My great-grandfather had moved to Eau Claire from Pottsville, Pennsylvania, around 1856, and was an early settler of the town of Eau Claire.
 The first of the McGoughs from Lindsay, Ontario, arrived in Eau Claire about ten years later.